• Arduino

 while True:

-# clean up after the program has been terminated
+# Clean up after the program has been completed

 except KeyboardInterrupt: